Jericho1337/Simple-UGDownloader/README.md

 ```
 pip3 install -r requirements.txt
 ```

-Also Edge Webdriver must be installed: https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver?form=MA13LH
+AT LEAST one of the following webdrivers must be installed: Edge, Chrome, Firefox

-**NOTE**: If you are using Visual Studio Code, Edge driver is already installed

 ### 💎 USAGE 💎